São Tomé City

 For São Tomé highlights only, 4–6 days works well.
 For São Tomé + Príncipe, 9–12 days feels perfect.

-Ilhéu das Rolas, Pico Cão Grande viewpoints, Obô rainforest hikes, and at least one roça cultural day.
+Ilhéu das Rolas, Pico Cão Grande viewpoints, Obô rainforest hikes, and at least one roça cultural day (plus Príncipe if you have time).

 Yes—quiet beaches and a slow island rhythm are a big part of the experience, especially in the south and on Príncipe.